matosjoaops/TVVS-PROJ/assignment04/report/report.md

 | Query Processing |                      |                  | Query Start       | Query Processing | Query Start                           | Idle                      |

 This is the transition table for this use case.
 We can see that there are 11 sneaky paths.

+## QF-Test Feedback

+Overall, *QF-Test* proved to be very useful when creating test cases that require interaction with the UI.
+However, one problem that we found is that the configuration file used makes it harder to collaborate with other people when using the tool.
+The configuration file contains information that is specific to each developer's machine.
+We edited this file in an attempt to use it in a different machine.
+Unfortunately, *QF-Test* signs the configuration file and checks its integrity upon loading, making it impossible to use a file that's been edited.
+Perhaps, if the test suite data was stored in a separate file, it could be used with VCS, while the file with user specific information is ignored.